nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `addtag [t/TAG]…`

-`TAG` must be alphanumeric (must only contain english letters and numbers).
+* `TAG` must be alphanumeric (must only contain english letters and numbers).
+* Each `TAG` must be a single word with no spaces in between.

 Examples:
 * `addtag t/Novel t/MaleProtagonist`